singer-io/tap-closeio/README.md

     if there is data in your Close.io account older than `start_date`, it will not be synced.

-    The `activities_date_window` is the window in the which API calls will take place.
+    The `date_window` is the window in the which API calls will take place.
 The default window size is 15 days.

 4. Run the tap in discovery mode